-In 1975, the SR-5 Sport Truck was introduced, five a five speed manual transmission; sales exceeded Toyota’s expectations, with 2,610 units sold from January through April 1975.
+In 1975, the SR-5 Sport Truck brought a five speed manual transmission; sales exceeded Toyota’s expectations, with 2,610 units sold from January through April 1975.
 Around 85% of Toyota standard-bed pickups bought the five-speed, which was unique to Toyota (that is, the SR5 was the only mini-pickup in America to have a five-speed overdrive transmission).
 Features on this truck included soft-vinyl high-back bucket seats, AM radio, carpet, tinted glass, body stripes, radial tires, power disc front brakes, and the new 20R 2.2 liter engine.

 In 1976, the name Hi-Lux was dropped in the US, and it became the “compact truck” or “pickup” until the Tacoma appeared.
 The 1976 line was diverse enough for Toyota to claim they had the biggest selection of small pickups of all manufacturers in the United States.
 Power front disc brakes were standard, and two over-seven-foot-long beds were available along with standard beds.
 The Long Bed SR-5 Sport Truck included a five-speed overdrive manual transmission.